alvarobartt/tensorflow-serving-streamlit/README.md

 We will deploy the following Docker Containers:

-- djfisjfds
+- `src/tfserving`: contains the TF-Serving API deployment.
-- dfsafdsafs
+- `src/streamlit`: contains the code of the UI connected to the deployed API.

-That said, you can easily deploy them with Docker Compose as it follows:
+That said, you can easily deploy them with Docker Compose.
+So we will start off with the initial step which is __building the containers__, with the following command:

 ```
 docker-compose build --force-rm